 Research and scholarship

-Emma is a generalist public international law scholar (and is happy to supervise PhD students who wish to explore themes within this field).
+Emma is a generalist public international law scholar (and is happy to supervise students who wish to explore themes within this field).
 Her current research focuses specifically on questions pertaining to statehood, self-determination, state responsibility, international environmental law and the international law of the sea.
 She researches the unique challenges presented to the community of Pacific small low-lying islands by climate change.
+Emma also has a developing interest in the scholarship of teaching and learning.

 - Introduction to Public International Law